-Breakfast: The Lounge & Bar at the Ritz Carlton (floor 102) offers a breakfast buffet (305 HKD or 40 USD per adult, including fee) and great views until 10:30am.
-Customers should not wear shorts or sandals.
+The Lounge Bar at the Ritz Carlton (floor 102) offers breakfast buffet (305 HKD or 40 USD per adult, including fee).
+Note: Customers should not wear shorts or sandals.
 Hotel room reservation isn't required.

-Take a look at the harbor from this pedestrian walk and look at the sculptures and the movie star hand prints.
+After Breakfast, take a look at the harbor from this pedestrian walk at the Avenue of Stars, and look at the sculptures and the movie star hand prints.
 Then board the Star Ferry with your kids for an almost free boat ride (25 US cents per person), and enjoy the view of the harbor.

 Board the Peak Tram, take Bus 15, or take a taxi up to Victoria Peak.
 You can get a view of the whole city, Victoria Harbor, and the western sea and far off islands.

 Lunch: You can have lunch with your family at the restaurants in the mall area.
 If you and your family want a 45-minute walk down through the jungle on an access road, see our Hong Kong hiking page for a suggested route.